epicodus-lessons/ruby-rails-docker-container/README.md

 * Next, you need to open a shell environment for the container with the following command: `docker exec -it [CONTAINER_ID] sh`.
 Replace `[CONTAINER_ID]` with the container ID you copied after running `docker ps`.
 Using the container ID above, the command would be `docker exec -it 1c91fd563023`.

 * This will open a shell where you can run `rails c` and any `rake` or `rails` commands in the container's environment.
+Run `rake db:create` and `rake db:migrate`.
+You will now be able to navigate to the application via `localhost:3000` and see the _Welcome to Rails!_ page.

-* While you can also connect to the container running Postgres, it's neither necessary nor recommended.
+* While you can also connect to the container that is running Postgres, it's neither necessary nor recommended.
+The Postgres container will persist your database.

 * If you need to re-run a process and you get the following error `Bind for 0.0.0.0:3000 failed: port is already allocated`, that means your processes are still running.
 Run `docker ps` to find the container IDs for running Docker processes and then run `docker stop [CONTAINER_ID]` where `[CONTAINER_ID]` is the container ID of the process.
 Use this whenever you need to manually stop a Docker process.